rawsashimi1604/Poke_TCG_DB/README.md

 - Register for Pokemon TCG API key from [Pokemon TCG API](https://pokemontcg.io/)
 - Clone from github
 - Run `npm install` in `/src` and `/src/client` directory to install both frontend and backend.
+- Create `.env` file, put in root directory.
+Env file contents will be put below.
 - Install PostgreSQL on your local machine.
 - Create Postgres User
 - Run `sql/createDatabase.pgsql`